dzmanashvilisaba/Social-Computing/README.md

 # Social-Computing

 ## Lab 2
-In Lab2, it was practiced the concepts of text analytics, and sentimental analysis.
-As the text it was used the abstracts from sociology journals indexed in KCI (Korea Citation Index).
+In Lab2, it was practiced the concepts of text and sentimental analysis.
+The text used was the abstracts from sociology journals indexed in KCI (Korea Citation Index).

 |        |      |
 | -------------- | -------------- |